daita-technologies/backend/docs/url-endpoint-aws-service.md

         "message": null
     }

-### Update data to server after uploaded to S3 from client
+#### Update Data on the Server After It Has Been Uploaded From the Client to S3

 URL: https://4cujdvfmd4.execute-api.us-east-2.amazonaws.com/staging/projects/upload_update